MystenLabs/mysten-sim/README.md

         $ cargo update -p tokio --precise 1.43.0

+6. Install simtest (if you already have it, skip this step): https://github.com/MystenLabs/sui/blob/main/scripts/simtest/install.sh

-6. Test all the changes against your local msim repo - if there are build errors the rebasing may have gone wrong.
+7. Test all the changes against your local msim repo - if there are build errors the rebasing may have gone wrong.

-- install simtest (if you already have it, skip this step): https://github.com/MystenLabs/sui/blob/main/scripts/simtest/install.sh
+        $ cd sui

-        $ LOCAL_MSIM_PATH=/path/to/mysten-sim/repo cargo simtest
+        $ LOCAL_MSIM_PATH=/path/to/mysten-sim/msim cargo simtest

 ## Usage: